 The supervisory board has adopted instructions for the board of directors that set forth rules for the board's work and procedures.
-The board of directors manages the Bank's operations in compliance with laws, articles of association and resolutions of the supervisory board.
-The board of directors is responsible for ensuring that the assets at the Bank's disposal are managed in a safe and appropriate manner.
+The board of directors manages the bank's operations in compliance with laws, articles of association and resolutions of the supervisory board.
+The board of directors is responsible for ensuring that the assets at the bank's disposal are managed in a safe and appropriate manner.
 The board of directors is also required to ensure that accounting and asset management are subject to satisfactory control.
-The board of directors also adopts the Bank's strategy, budget and market and organisational objectives.
+In addition, the board of directors adopts the bank's strategy, budget and market and organisational objectives.
 The board of directors appoints and dismisses the group CEO.

-The board of directors receives periodical reports on profit performance, market developments, developments on the management, staff and organisational fronts, and developments in the Group's risk picture and risk exposure.
-The board of directors conducts an annual self-evaluation of its activity with regard to working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for changes and measures needed.
+The board of directors receives periodical reports on profit performance, market developments, developments in management, staff and organisation, and developments in the Group's risk picture and risk exposure.
+The board of directors conducts an annual self-evaluation of its activity regarding to working methods, case handling, meeting structure and prioritising of tasks.
+These evaluations provide a basis for changes and measures needed.
 An evaluation is also made of the competence possessed by the board.

-Audit committee
+Audit committee and risk committee

-The board of directors has appointed an audit committee comprising three members of the Bank's board of directors, and the members are appointed for a two-year period.
-At least one member of the committee must have relevant accounting or auditing competency.
-The audit committee is a preparatory and advisory working committee to the board of directors.
-The audit committee's object, tasks and functions are established in accordance with international rules and the EU Statutory Audit Directive.
+The board of directors has appointed an audit committee and a risk committee comprising three members of the bank's board of directors.
+The members are appointed for a two-year period.
+The audit committee and risk committee are preparatory and advisory working committees to the board of directors.
+Their mission is to conduct assessments of designated areas and thereby prepare matters for consideration by the board.